Skip to content

 Solveig Hanson, network coordinator of the Cover Crop Breeding Network, takes the farmers through various cover crop options, from that crimson clover ( which “does fix some nitrogen, and it’s very manageable”) to oats, radishes, and field peas (“my favorite thing to talk about”).

 Then there are what Hanson calls “cover crop cocktails,” which are mixes of many of those all-stars, plus others like ryegrass and turnips.
-Some are finicky and like soils with different acidity, she says.
 Some get planted by mid-August; others at different times of year in different climates.
 The Hudson Valley farmers start to talk about what has worked on their land.
 “It’s easy to get overwhelmed,” Hanson says, “but a cover crop is better than no cover crop.”

 Lynn Freehill-Maye is managing editor of Scenic Hudson’s Hudson Valley Viewfinder.
 She is also a valley-based sustainability writer who loves to run, swim, and cycle outdoors.
 Her work has appeared in the New York Times, Scientific American, Civil Eats, CityLab, and beyond.